chenyzzn/chenyzzn.github.io/_pages/about.md

 I love experimenting with new AI applications and diving into the latest tools and techniques, always on the lookout for innovative ways to contribute to this dynamic field.
 I'm thrilled to be in part of the development of AI, eagering to see where it leads and how I can make a difference along the way.

-# 🔥 News
+#  News
-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+- *2022.02*: &nbsp; Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+- *2022.02*: &nbsp; Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.

-# 📝 Publications
+#  Publications

 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">CVPR 2016</div><img src='images/500x300.png' alt="sym" width="100%"></div></div>
 <div class='paper-box-text' markdown="1">